Trumins/2023_Spring_SAD/Assignment3/assignment3.md

 Accordingto our system design, we used AJAX for data interaction.
 The Spring MVCframework will be used here to handle the request and the validation process.
 The approved contents will be submitted to the database through RESTAPI.

-The user typesthe key information of the book he wants to borrow and a verification code forsecurity checks (for robot detection).
+The user typesthe key information of the book they want to borrow and a verification code forsecurity checks (for robot detection).
 After clicking the apply button, thecorresponding HTML form data is generated, and it is converted to a Java objectby AJAX technology.
 The corresponding request for the object is sent to theSpring MVC.

 For theverification process, Spring MVC checks for the correctness of the contentformat.
 (The semantic level, not the content level) At the same time, we usethe external tool CAPTCHA([Maven Repository: com.github.penggle » kaptcha](https://mvnrepository.com/artifact/com.github.penggle/kaptcha)) developedby Google for the verification code to process the pending verification code toprevent the robot users.
 (Any content input with an illegal format or anincorrect verification code will be rejected)